delta750/coreui/src/cui/components/modal/src/docs/index.md

 ## Specifications

-If a shield is rendered, clicking on the shield (outside of the modal) will hide the modal and the shield.
+If an overlay is rendered, clicking on the overlay (outside of the modal) will hide the modal and the overlay.

 Only one modal may be open at a time.
 If a modal is open when a second modal is triggered, the first modal is hidden before opening the second modal.